-From 1 January 2018, the Retirement Villages Act 2016 (SA) governs retirement villages, from entering into residence contracts, to meetings and consultation, residence rules, termination and exit entitlements.
+From 1 January 2018, the Retirement Villages Act 2016 (SA) governs retirement villages in South Australia, from entering into residence contracts, to meetings and consultation, residence rules, termination and exit entitlements.

 Moving into retirement housing can be a major life event.
 It can involve significant financial and lifestyle changes.

 For more information on retirement housing, see also Office for the Ageing's booklet Retirement Villages: Information for Residents and Prospective Residents.